 I later shared the chocolate beignet at lunch, filled with molten Ghiradelli chocolate filling with my brother and his friend Mary.
 And the next day I finished off the plain for breakfast.
 Essentially the four beignets lasted me three meals over two days for ten dollars.
 Amazing.

-I’ve already added Brenda’s French Soul Food to the list of recommendations for friends visiting San Francisco, so you know it must have made an impression.
+I’ve already added Brenda’s French Soul Food to the list of recommendations for friends visiting San Francisco (all the rest can be found at If Only), so you know it must have made an impression.

 The specials also looked amazing, with Creole pot pie with cheddar biscuits and green salad.
 I can’t wait to go back and try their lunch or dinner menu, but until then, I have my memories.